mrtkmynsndev/dev-guides/codereview_checklist.md

 - Proper use of functions, classes, and modules.
 - Avoidance of code duplication.

-## Performance
+## Performance 🕒
-*P*urpose:** Ensures efficient code execution and addresses performance concerns for optimal application performance.
+**Purpose:** Ensures efficient code execution and addresses performance concerns for optimal application performance.

 - Evaluate time and space complexity.
 - Identify and discuss potential performance bottlenecks.

-## Security
+## Security 🔒

 **Purpose:** Protects the application and user data by identifying and mitigating potential security risks.